Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 catch (ApiException e){};
 ```

 It will be included in the try and catch block to deal with any exceptions that could arise if the **rolesController** object fails to get all roles that was anticipated to be returned.
-In order to get permissions, `RolesGetByAudienceAsync` method is used that does not take any parameter but retrieve all roles with respect to the audience.
+In order to get roles, `RolesGetByAudienceAsync` method is used that does not take any parameter but retrieve all roles with respect to the audience.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.

 #### Parameters Detail
 This service endpoint does not take any parameter.